madenij/AdenijiMujeeb/README.md

 ### Hi there! 👋

 My name is Mujeeb Adeniji.
 I am passionate about delivering quality data, maintaining data pipelines, and designing and implementing reliable data pipelines.
-I have been in the data space for about 4 years now, I have previously worked as a data analyst, analytics engineer and now as a data engineer.
 I am open to new opportunities in data engineering space because
 I am still exploring the engineering side of data 😄.
 I am also open to collaborate on open source projects.

 - 🔭 I’m currently working on a lot of things.
 Kindly find my personal portfolio here: https://adenijimujeeb.github.io